tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 But there's also the longer answer I usually give to my students to help them understand this common pattern.
 And it is... a metaphor of online shopping.

-Isn't it what gives us _control_ when we're shopping online?
-The "view cart" option, before we really buy anything ;)
+Isn't it what gives us _control_ when we're shopping online - the "view cart" option, before we really buy anything? ;)

 When the students imagine the aforementioned mechanism of working with their source code as a procedure of buying goods on Amazon, eBay etc. everything becomes clearer.